gutemsilvares/coding-quiz-challenge/README.md

 Check out more projects on my Github at https://github.com/ReindeerCode

 My Email Address:
-If you have any questions please feel free to email me at ReindeerCode@gmail.com
+If you have any questions please feel free to email me.

 Other Contributors:
 None at this time.